Do you have a physical shelter?

 For the most part, our dogs are not trained and will require an owner to teach them commands like sit, stay, and how to walk on a leash.
 We mandate that adopters commit to working with a reputable trainer who has experience with rescue dogs.
 At the time of adoption we will ask for confirmation that a one-on-one training session appointment is scheduled to take place within the first week of adoption.

 What if I adopt a dog and it doesn’t work out?

 Your contract states that you will always return the dog to us.
 Simply contact the adoption manager for your case and we will schedule a time to return your dog as soon as possible.
-We do not issue refunds of the donation fee.
+We do not issue refunds of the adoption fee.